JoshOrndorff/recipes/CONTRIBUTING.md

 The **[kitchen](./kitchen)** contains code from the recipes in the context of modules/runtimes, while **[src](./src)** houses the commentary for related explanations and references (displayed at https://substrate.dev/recipes ).
 The structure of the `src` can be found in [src/SUMMARY.md](./src/SUMMARY.md).

 In practice, the recipes supplements existing resources by providing usage examples, demonstrating best practices in context, and extending simple samples/tutorials.
-Likewise, it is necessary to **frequently link to/from [reference docs](https://crates.parity.io/substrate_service/index.html?), [tutorials](https://github.com/substrate-developer-hub/), and [high-level docs](https://substrate.dev/)**.
+Likewise, it is necessary to **frequently link to/from [reference docs](https://substrate.dev/rustdocs/master/), [tutorials](https://substrate.dev/tutorials/), and [high-level docs](https://substrate.dev/)**.

 The recipes do NOT cover:
-* module testing
 * rpc, cli, and other [`node/`](https://github.com/paritytech/substrate/tree/master/node) stuff outside the runtime
 * frontend UI
 * protocol engineering (consensus, networking, etc.)